saulirajala/TogglHelper/README.md

 # Toggl Helper
 Toggl Helper -plugin for Wordpress.
 Requires Advanced Custom Fields.

+## What plugins do?:
+1. Creates custom post type 'Day'.
-Gets time entries for specific day from Toggl using Toggl API (https://github.com/toggl/toggl_api_docs) and PHP library for Toggl API v8 by Arend Jan Tetteroo (https://github.com/arendjantetteroo/guzzle-toggl).
+2. Gets time entries for specific day from Toggl using Toggl API (https://github.com/toggl/toggl_api_docs) and PHP library for Toggl API v8 by Arend Jan Tetteroo (https://github.com/arendjantetteroo/guzzle-toggl).
-Calculates how many hours you have worked in a day from start time and end time that user gives.
+3. Calculates how many hours you have worked in a day from start time and end time that user gives.
-Creates new time entry to Toggl: "Epämääräistä sälää" into a project which ID user has given before (in apikey.php, which is not in repo).
+4. Creates new time entry to Toggl: "Epämääräistä sälää" into a project which ID user has given before (in apikey.php, which is not in repo).
-Calculates day hourbalance: do you have too much, enough, or not enough workhours in a day and in a week.
+5. Calculates day hourbalance: do you have too much, enough, or not enough workhours in a day and in a week.
 Default is 7,5h hours in a day, 5 workdays in a week.

-##TODO:
+Weekbalance is TODO

+## Todo:
 1. Dynamic statistic to fronpage (so that it echoes current week hours)
 2. Shortcode for printing the week/month/year -statistics.
 Few problems though:
     1. Fronpage week statistic works only if there are 5 workday in a week, so for example finnish arkipyhät are bad